 Happy February, everyone!
 Today, I’m sharing some vintage Valentine’s Day vignettes and decorations as part of a Vintage Valentine’s Day Blog Hop!
 Thank you to Amber from Follow the Yellow Brick Home for hosting!
-At the end of this post, you can find a list of all the talented bloggers sharing their vintage Valentine’s Day decor.
+At the end of this post, you can find a list of all the talented bloggers sharing their vintage Valentines decor.
 Be sure to visit as many as you can for some creative Valentine decorating ideas!

 If you are just arriving from County Road 407 …Welcome!
-I am sure you enjoyed Cindy’s beautiful table as much as I did!
+I am sure you enjoyed Cindy’s beautiful vintage inspired table as much as I did!
 Of course, I also adore her decorating style and her lovely blog as well!

 For my post, I decided to design two Valentine’s Day vignettes using flowers and a few vintage items…

-Beginning with my first vintage inspiration…these napkins.
+Beginning with my first vintage inspiration…floral napkins.

 A few years ago, my mother-in-law handed down these very special napkins to me.
 Aren’t they beautiful?
 She embroidered them herself and I am so honored to have them in my possession.
 Since she created them when my husband was just a baby, they definitely count as vintage!
 Although she gifted me a whole set, I chose the pink and white ones for my Valentine’s vignettes.

 In my first Valentine vignette, I paired the napkins with pink tulips.

 Of course, you have to have flowers for Valentines Day…and you can’t go wrong with pink!
 Not only is this a great look for Valentine’s Day, but it could work well into spring.
 Ah, spring…the thought of it makes me smile after the frigid winter we’ve had so far!
 For more tulip inspiration, be sure to read my ways to decorate with tulips post.